Israel presses on with bombarding Gaza, including areas it has called safe zones for Palestinians

 The truce saw hostages and Palestinian prisoners released, but more than 130 hostages are believed to remain in Gaza.

 On Saturday, a kibbutz that came under attack on Oct.
 7 said 25-year-old hostage Sahar Baruch had died in captivity.
 His captors said Baruch was killed during a failed rescue mission by Israeli forces Friday.
-The Israeli military only confirmed that two soldiers were seriously wounded in an attempted rescue and no hostages were freed.
+The Israeli military said Hamas killed him.

 “I am very hungry,” said Mustafa al-Najjar, sheltering in a U.N.-run school in the devastated Jabaliya refugee camp in the north.
 “We are living on canned food and biscuits and this is not sufficient.”